Tag Archives: mule deer

 My Wife’s First Buck

 Women are perhaps the fastest growing group of hunters, and they makeup a large subculture in the gun community overall.
 Being myself a staunch advocate for the hunting lifestyle, I always embrace the opportunity to add another hunter to our community.
-But in today’s case it was part of my own family that would join the fold.
+But in today’s case it was part of my own family that would join the fold, today is the story of my wife’s first buck.

 My wife grew up in a family where hunting was not the norm, but it was common enough for her to be familiar with the idea and even a little excited to try it.
 The 2020 hunting season was her very first opportunity to take her first big game animal, together we made it an adventure that was nothing short of a perfect introduction to hunting as a lifestyle.
 She has since been preparing delicious meals for our children with meat that she took herself.